LoosTeam/tools_and_tutorials/SBayesRC/README.md

 rs1003 A C 0.5128 0.0045 0.0038 0.2319 129830
 ```

-SNP name should match LD reference.
+SNP ids should match the LD reference.
 If you are using LD data provided by SBayesRC, then your `SNP` column should be **rsIDs**.

 ## Other inputs

-* `ld_folder` is a folder contains the eigen-decomposition data for each LD block, available at `/projects/loos_group-AUDIT/data/tool_data/sbayesrc_data/SBayesRCv2/LD/`.
+* `ld_folder` is a folder that contains the eigen-decomposition data for each LD block.
+All panels provided by SBayesRC are available at `/projects/loos_group-AUDIT/data/tool_data/sbayesrc_data/SBayesRCv2/LD/`.
 If you want to generate your own LD panel, refer to official documentation.

 * `annot` is the annotation file, with columns being SNP ID, Intercept (a column of one), and annotation values (it's best to use TAB delimited text file).
-Available at `/projects/loos_group-AUDIT/data/tool_data/sbayesrc_data/SBayesRCv2/Annotation/annot_baseline2.2.txt`:
+File available at `/projects/loos_group-AUDIT/data/tool_data/sbayesrc_data/SBayesRCv2/Annotation/annot_baseline2.2.txt`:

 ```{r, eval=FALSE, indent="   "}
 SNP Intercept Coding Conserved CTCF